reddit/devvit-HotAndCold/README.md

 Both files should be at the root, adjacent to this README file.

-After which, you can run `npm run dev:upload:classic` and `npm run dev:classic` from the root of the project, and similar commands for raid.
+Afterward, you can run `npm run dev:upload:classic` and `npm run dev:classic` from the root of the project, and similar commands for raid.